-This study, in a quasi-experimental pre-post design, investigates the effect of serial water-filtered whole-body hyperthermia on circadian core body temperature, the somatosensory system (nociception) and pain perception in healthy and patients with chronic primary pain (e.g., fibromyalgia).
+This study, in a quasi-experimental matched two-group pre-post design, investigates the effect of serial water-filtered whole-body hyperthermia on circadian core body temperature, the somatosensory system (nociception) and the movement evoked pain in healthy and patients with chronic primary pain (e.g., fibromyalgia).
 The intervention lasts 3 weeks with two treatment sessions per week.

 A total of 30 healthy participants and 30 participants with chronic primary pain between the ages of 18 and 70 are being sought.
 All participants will receive the same amount of water-filtered whole-body hyperthermia in outpatient or semi-inpatient treatment.
 All abnormalities and side effects will be documented by the responsible therapists and doctors.
 Changes in circadian core body temperature, sensory or nociceptive sensitivities of the somatosensory system, and movement-evoked pain will be recorded, and blood parameters for nociceptive plasticity will be collected.
 For secondary efficacy, specific questionnaires on pain experience, fatigue, depression, and fear avoidance behavior will be collected 7 and 25 weeks after therapy.